Doctor of Nursing Practice (DNP) Program

 The post-master's DNP Program prepares advanced nurses to lead and transform health care within diverse populations and settings through translation of evidence into practice, integration of systems thinking as a foundation for change management, and participation in quality improvement initiatives to improve practice, patient-centered care outcomes, and health policy.

-• Post-master’s program for certified advanced practice registered nurses or advanced nursing administrators.
+2. This Post-master’s program is designed for certified advanced practice registered nurses or advanced nursing administrators.

 Program Learning Outcomes